Scope and Rates

 If a business is not registered for VAT in the Republic of Ireland but sells and delivers goods from another European Union (EU) Member State to customers in the Republic of Ireland who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of EUR 35,000 in a calendar year, the business is required to register and account for Irish VAT.

-Electronically supplied services: If a business is established outside the EU and supplies electronically supplied services to customers in Ireland who are not in business, then the place of supply is in principle Ireland and the company will then have to register for Irish VAT.
+Electronically supplied services: If a business is established outside the EU and supplies electronically supplied services to customers in Ireland who are not in business, then the place of supply is in principle Ireland and the non-EU company will then have to register for Irish VAT.
 If, however, it supplies the same services to customers in other EU Member States the business can opt to register for VAT in one Member State rather than all of them.
 In this case the business still has to account for VAT on supplies made at the rate prevailing in the country of the customer but only has to deal with one Member State for filing and payment purposes.
+Changes are due to come into force with effect from 1 January 2015 which effectively result in the place of supply of such services where supplied to a non-Business customer shifting to the place where the services are consumed.

 Failure to register for VAT promptly may result in a penalty of EUR 4,000.
 Any unpaid VAT liability in the period may be subject to penalties of up to 100 percent of the tax due together with interest of 0.0274 percent per day with effect from 1 July 2009.